National Palaces Painting Museum

 Abdül Mecit commissioned imperial architects Nikoğos and Garabed Balyan to construct an Ottoman-European palace that would impress everyone who set eyes on it.
 Traditional Ottoman palace architecture was eschewed – there are no pavilions here, and the palace turns its back to the splendid view rather than celebrating it.
 The designer of the Paris Opera was brought in to do the interiors, which perhaps explains their exaggerated theatricality.
-Construction was finally completed in 1854 and the sultan and his family moved in two years later.
+Construction was completed in 1854, and the sultan and his family moved in two years later.
 Though it had the wow factor in spades, Abdül Mecit’s extravagant project precipitated the empire’s bankruptcy and signalled the beginning of the end for the Osmanlı dynasty.
 During the early years of the republic, Atatürk used the palace as his İstanbul base and died here on 10 November 1938.

-Note that visitor numbers in the palace are limited to 3000 per day and this ceiling is often reached on weekends and holidays – come midweek if possible, and even then be prepared to queue (often for a long period and in full sun).
-If you arrive before 3pm (summer) or 2pm (winter), you must buy a combined ticket to tour both the Selâmlık and Harem; after those times you can take only one tour (we recommend opting for the Selâmlık).
-Admission here is not covered by the Museum Pass İstanbul.
+Note that visitor numbers in the palace are limited to 3000 per day and this ceiling is often reached on weekends and holidays – come midweek if possible, and even then be prepared to queue (often for long periods and in full sun).
+If you arrive before 3pm (summer) or 2pm (winter), you must buy a combined ticket to tour both the Selâmlık and Harem; after those times you can take only one tour; we recommend the Selâmlık for its huge chandeliers and crystal staircase made by Baccarat.
+Note, admission here is not covered by the Museum Pass İstanbul.

-The nearby Dolmabahċe Mosque (Dolmabahçe Camii) on Muallim Naci Caddesi was designed by Nikoğos Balyan and completed in 1853.
+Just outside the gate, the Dolmabahċe Mosque (Dolmabahçe Camii) on Muallim Naci Caddesi was designed by Nikoğos Balyan and completed in 1853.